Can My Job Force Me to Work While Sick?

 - Report any complaints about you being at work to your boss

 You can go back to work when you are feeling better.
-Companies may:
+Your company may:

-- Require a doctor's letter saying you can go back to work
+- Require a doctor's note stating that you can go back to work

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help